emilegeagea/emilegeagea/README.md

 ## 🚀 Featured Projects

 ### 🎼 Sheetify
-A deep learning automatic music transcription system that converts piano audio into MIDI and sheet music using TensorFlow/Keras, based on the *Onsets and Frames* architecture.
+A deep learning automatic music transcription system that converts piano audio into MIDI and sheet music using **TensorFlow/Keras**, based on the *Onsets and Frames* architecture and trained on Google's **MAESTRO** dataset.

 > 🔗 Repository: https://github.com/emilegeagea/sheetify